African Union needs permanent Security Council seat — Ethiopia's Abiy | DW | 05.02.2022

 Another major concern was an outbreak of coups that have struck governments in Africa, including Burkina Faso, Chad, Sudan and Guinea.
 A coup was attempted in Guinea Bissau this week but ultimately failed.

-The bloc has suspended Burkina Faso and Sudan in the wake of its military takeovers.
+The bloc has suspended Burkina Faso and Sudan in the wake of military takeovers.

 jsi/dj (dpa, Reuters)